dot-legal/reference/docs/interpretation-reference.md

     4. This Interpretation Reference may be updated from time to time.
 For rules regarding which version applies, please see the "Versioning and Amendments" section below.
 2. Getting Started
     1. Writing a Document
-        1. Start by introducing this Interpretation Reference:
+        1. Introduce this Interpretation Reference:
             ```
             This document is governed by the Project Breeze Interpretation Reference located at https://github.com/ProjectBreeze/ProjectBreeze/blob/master/docs/interpretation-reference.md.
             ```